singhshalinis/itemCatalog/readme.md

 What is it?
 (Functionality)
 ---------------------------
-An application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
-Registered users will have the ability to add, edit and delete their own items.
+An application that provides item catalog management.
+It provides login via Google's sign in.
+Registered and logged in users will have the ability to add, edit and delete items.
+The data currently persists on SQLite database.

 Last Update Date
 -----------------
-April 14, 2016
+April 27, 2016

 System Specific Notes
 -----------------------
 * Developed in Python 2.7 using Flask, Jinja and SQLAlchemy.
-* Google as the authentication provider.
+* Implements Google sign in for authentication.
-* SQLLite Database
+* SQLite Database

 Testing
 ----------
 * The website is designed for all devices but has been tested only on Chrome browser on Desktop.

-Package Details (files involved)
+Package Details (files)
 --------------------------------
 Below is a brief description of the folders/files that have been used for this application.
 1. models (folder): Contains the models used in the application.